SaarthChahal/single-page-blockchain-app/README.md

 - Node.js: Ensure Node.js is installed.
 - Python Version: Ensure you are using Python 3.x for the backend.
 - If you're using environment variables (for API keys, etc.), configure them appropriately in both frontend and backend.

+ABI and Contract Address:

+Ensure that you replace the placeholder TOKEN_CONTRACT_ADDRESS and TOKEN_ABI with the actual contract address and ABI for your token.

+The INFURA_URL should be set properly in your environment.
+For development, you can use a .env file with python-dotenv to manage this securely.